 Saxophonist/Arranger Antoine Gibson began his musical journey in 2004.
-Antoine graduated from FAMU in May 2015 with.
-He currently lives in Atlanta working as a professional musician, arranger, and educator while working on his first original studio project.
+Antoine graduated from FAMU in May of 2015.
+He currently lives in Atlanta working as a professional musician, arranger, and educator.
+His debut studio album titled "Tales From The Eastside" released in 2022.

 In January of 2010, he, along with three friends from Stephenson High school, Paul Calhoun, Chibale Wiggins and Andre Barney, formed the hip-hop and r&b based jazz band TraVerse.
 For two years, TraVerse changed the Metro Atlanta music scene by adding a new flavor of jazz fusion.